-Before signing a lease, you should know the answers to these questions:
+Before signing a lease, your student should know the answers to these questions:

 - How long is the lease term? - What is the security deposit and is it refundable? - What is the monthly rent?
-What is included in this price? (utilities, lawn care, internet/cable) - When is rent due and how do I pay it? - What is the penalty for late payment? - Is there 24/7 maintenance, if I have an emergency?
+What is included in this price? (utilities, lawn care, internet/cable) - When is rent due and how does it get paid? - What is the penalty for late payment? - Is there 24/7 maintenance, if an emergency arises?